alexoo18/F1_Quali_Analysis/README.md

 ---

-## ⚡ How It Works
+## 🔍 How It Works

-1. Select a year (2018 onwards).
-2. Choose a Grand Prix from that season.
-3. Load the qualifying session.
-4. Analyse the pole position lap:
-   - View lap info, sector times, and tyre compound.
-   - Explore telemetry (speed, throttle, brake, gear, acceleration).
-   - Check performance metrics and visual track maps.
+1. Session Loading: The app uses FastF1 to fetch session timing and telemetry data, storing it in a local cache for future speed.
+2. Pole Identification: Finds the fastest lap and driver from the qualifying session results.
+3. Data Processing: Telemetry data is cleaned and processed (e.g., acceleration is calculated from speed, signals are smoothed with a Savitzky-Golay filter).
+4. Visualisation: Processed data is passed to Plotly to create interactive, hover-enabled charts within the Streamlit interface.

 ---